-In accordance with the Banking (Capital) Rules, the CARs are computed on a consolidated basis covering the Bank and certain of its subsidiaries as required by the HKMA for its regulatory purposes, and the Bank has adopted the "standardised approach" for calculating the risk-weighted amount for credit risk and market risk and the "basis indicator approach" for calculating operational risk.
+Capital adequacy ratios ("CARs") are complied with in accordance with the Banking (Capital) Rules issued by the Hong Kong Monetary Authority ("HKMA").
+The CARs are computed on a consolidated basis covering the Bank and some of its subsidiaries as required by the HKMA.
+The Bank has adopted the "standardised approach" for calculating the risk-weighted amount for credit risk and market risk and the "basis indicator approach" for calculating operational risk.